 Perhaps not quite as visually dramatic as Yosemite Valley, with its overpowering granite monoliths like Half Dome and El Capitan, Hetch Hetchy, because of its more isolated location, offered Yosemite’s visitors an incomparable contrast to the hustle and bustle of Yosemite Valley.
 For this reason, Muir always thought of Hetch Hetchy as Yosemite’s heart and soul---its spiritual core.

-The truth is, we at Timberline, from day one when we introduced our inaugural Yosemite Hike, never lost sight of the reality that we were missing an essential component and always treated our project as an incomplete work in progress.
+The truth is, we at Timberline, from day one when we introduced our inaugural Yosemite National Park hiking tour, never lost sight of the reality that we were missing an essential component and always treated our project as an incomplete work in progress.
 We’ll at last turn that page in 2014 because our Yosemite Hiking Tour is going to Hetch Hetchy!
 In the season ahead, we’ll continue to explore the wonders of Yosemite, its giant sequoias, dramatic waterfalls, deep glacier-carved canyons, snowclad Sierra peaks and magnificent domes, and now Hetch Hetchy itself.

 What now has become a 7-day program will assemble in Fresno and we’ll shuttle into Yosemite early morning of Day 1.
 We’ll pause within the park to hike to beautiful May Lake at the base of Mt.
 Hoffman, one of Muir’s first mountain ascents.
 We’ll spend our first of three nights on the shore of Mono Lake in Lee Vining and devote our next two hikes to the Tuolumne Meadows region of the park.
 We’ll shuttle over Tioga Pass to the Meadows on Day 2 and hike along the beautiful Tuolumne River to Tuolumne Falls.
 We’ll descend from the falls along the river and enjoy a picnic on the rocks at river’s edge at the base of the falls and the portal to the Grand Canyon of the Tuolumne before returning to our trailhead.
 Day 3, we’ll hike from Dana Meadows to historic Mono Pass with its incredible views of the Sierra crest and Blood Canyon as well as Mono Lake and the high desert of the Great Basin east of the Sierra.
 Dinner at the Mobil gas station on this evening is one for the ages---an essential ingredient of every Yosemite experience.